CyberArk

 1. Generate and enter a strong secret in the OpenID Connect client secret field.

-2. Choose Login initiated by the relying party (RP).
+2. Select Login initiated by the relying party (RP).

 You will need the OpenID Connect client ID and OpenID Connect client secret when connecting to SaaS Manager.
 You can copy these to the clipboard from the Trust tab.